jamesedra/Hashing/README.md

 <img src="/Assets/PNG/DomainTRS.gif" alt="Hashing Visualization" style="width: 90%">

-Domain TRS is added to manipulate the hashed plane's shape to study more about transformations.
+Domain TRS is added to manipulate the plane's shape to study more about custom transformations.

 ### Note:
 This is a short case study replicated for visualizing different pseudorandom patterns using Unity 3D.